Air Quality in the Central Okanagan

 A local fire department may exempt a permit holder from the venting and air quality regulations when burning is required specifically for a fuel modification project to dispose of fire hazard materials and protect public safety by reducing the potential for interface wildfires.
 Permit holders may be subject to other conditions from the fire department issuing the permit.

 Areas within the Regional District that are outside of a fire protection area fall under the Provincial Open Burning Smoke Control Regulation.
 Residents must contact the Regional District at 250-469-6223 to confirm that they are outside of a fire protection area.
+For more information about Outdoor Burning Information click here.

 Regional Air Quality Coordinator